 Croatia World Cup 2022 results, squad list, fixtures and latest odds

-Croatia have booked their place in the quarter finals after Zlatko Dalic's side beat Japan 3-1 on penalties.
+Croatia have booked their place in the World Cup semi-finals after being Brazil 4-2 on penalties in their quarter-final tie.

-They won the first penalty shootout at the 2022 World Cup, after a 1-1 draw in normal time.
-Both sides failed to score in extra time.
+With the game level at 1-1 after extra time, two missed penalties from Brazil meant that Croatia advance to the semi-final for the second successive World Cup and the third time in their history.

-Japan missed three spot-kicks during the shootout while Croatia missed one, with Dominik Livakovic heroics securing victory for 2018 runners-up.
+Marquinhos missed the decisive penalty, with Neymar not even taking one before Brazil were dumped out.

 Croatia 2022 World Cup squad